SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  3. (4)[Unconfirmed] Turf for triad -> A large turf for each triad, which has many features that will enchance the coop (potential free roam and pvp) experience.
 The warehouse in this turf should allow for limitless tradingbetween the gang.
-Other buildings in this turf may include a gang base, nightclub, coop activities etc. Not yet confirmed.
+Other buildings in this turf may include a gang base, nightclub, coop activities etc. Hobbie buildings (seen below) should either be built in turfs for triads or just included in world.
+Not yet confirmed.

 - *External Applications and Websites/Forums:*
 -